Analysis | The Republicans who aren’t sold on Trump’s last-ditch effort to overturn the election

 Alaska has also weighed in since the 18 state GOP attorneys general (including Texas’s) began supporting the effort.
 Alaska Gov. Mike Dunleavy (R) — whose state’s attorney general is appointed by the governor — said Thursday that his state would join in Texas’s effort.

 That means that so far 19 states and GOP attorneys general support the effort and five are opposed.
-Two states and their attorneys general have yet to weigh in: New Hampshire and Attorney General Gordon MacDonald and Kentucky and Attorney General Daniel Cameron — the only GOP-controlled Southern states not to join in.
+Two states and their attorneys general have yet to weigh in: New Hampshire and Attorney General Gordon MacDonald and Kentucky and Attorney General Daniel Cameron — the only GOP-controlled Southern state not to join in.
 (Neither attorney general had responded to a request for comment Friday afternoon.)

 Among the House Republicans who signed on initially was House Minority Whip Steve Scalise (R-La.).
 The top House Republican, Minority Leader Kevin McCarthy (R-Calif.), wasn’t among the 106 on Thursday, but he was included Friday.
 Despite the supposed “clerical error,” though, McCarthy punted on the matter Thursday, declining to endorse it and saying merely, “The president has a right for every legal challenge to be heard.
 He has the right to go to the Supreme Court with it, yes.”